Feeling Stuck May Not Mean What You Think

 We become conditioned to believe the higher grade, bigger house, faster car, marriage, new job, or different shoes even, will make our lives better.
 We may also believe that what someone says about us, does to us, or does not do to us, makes us feel a particular way or emotion.

 This outside-in approach, that something on the outside will make us happy, content, or proud on the inside, does not work.
 Oh, it may for a day, a week, or even a month, but then it doesn’t anymore, and we find ourselves wanting the next thing.
-Then, we hope for another compliment or promotion, or we remodel our house, buy a sportier car, or yet another pair of shoes.
+Then, we hope for another compliment or promotion, or we remodel our house, buy sexy vehicles, or yet another pair of shoes.

 It doesn’t need to be this way.
 In fact, it is not meant to be this way.
 We are designed to live from the inside-out, with our basic knowledge, creativity, and natural resilience.

 “The world we have created is a product of our thinking; it cannot be changed without changing our thinking.” ~Albert Einstein

 Every one of us is born with natural health – a natural ability to experience clarity, wisdom, and peace of mind, without even trying.
 It is inherently within us.
 All of us.
 Yes, every single human on Earth.

 I struggled with outside-in thoughts for years.
 I was addicted to people pleasing and the more-more-more mentality.
 If I could get the approval of others by what I did, what I had, or how I looked, then I felt worthy and loved.
 HA!
 Seems so funny and transparent to me now, but when I was in those thoughts, I was living those thoughts.
 They were my movie, my life.